alvinlimfangchuen/MS-CNN/README.md

 Please ensure you adhere to the dataset's usage guidelines and cite it appropriately in your work.

 #### Sample of Dataset

 ![iHGS MHI Sample](https://alvinlfc.com/image/mscnn/sample.jpg)

 ## Published Manuscript

-The implementation of this research is published in a open-access journal.
+The implementation of this research is published in an open-access journal.

 [In-Air Hand Gesture Signature Recognition using Multi-Scale Convolutional Neural Networks - JOIV](https://joiv.org/index.php/joiv/article/view/2359)

 ## Citation

 ```bibtex
 @article{lim2023inair,
   title={In-air Hand Gesture Signature Recognition using Multi-Scale Convolutional Neural Networks},